 It is a viral load count

-It is expected 7 (in PrEP) days and makes a new viral load, and finally
+7 (in PrEP) is expected to days and a new viral load is

 Begins the appropriate ART (should perhaps be given to the idea of a genotyping early in the -SIC- protocol to avoid possible easily avoidable frustrations).